 How Much Does Uber Cost?

-- Time in the vehicle: the amount of time you’re actually in the vehicle charged by the minute.
+- Time in the vehicle: The amount of time you’re actually in the vehicle charged by the minute.
 This way, your driver gets compensated if they have to drive you a short distance in rush hour traffic, for instance.

 - Tipping (optional): If you choose to leave the driver a tip, this is added to the cost of the ride

 All of these factors combined result in the fare you pay for your Uber ride.